github/developer.github.com/content/guides/working-with-comments.md

 ## Pull Request Comments

 To access comments on a Pull Request, you'll go through [the Issues API][issues].
-While this may seem misleading, the relationship between Issues and Pull Requests are such that a Pull Request is just an Issue with code.
+This may seem counterintuitive at first.
+But once you understand that a Pull Request is just an Issue with code, it makes sense to use the Issues API to create comments on a Pull Request.

 We'll demonstrate fetching Pull Request comments by creating a Ruby script using [Octokit.rb][octokit.rb].
 You'll also want to create a [personal access token][personal token].